 The Cooper Industries and Aerovox Site, 2615 Memorial Parkway Southwest, Huntsville, Madison County, Alabama, was built in 1954 and manufactured chemically-etched aluminum foil for the fabrication of electrolytic capacitors.
 At one time, the company used trichloroethylene (TCE) for cleaning and degreasing in the manufacturing process.
 During a review for the sale of the property, TCE contamination was discovered in the groundwater underlying the site.
 Aerovox notified ADEM of the contamination in 1993, and entered into a settlement agreement with ADEM to take steps to determine the extent of contamination and locate possible sources.
-Under the settlement agreement, Aerovox would operate its production well that provided non-contact cooling water for the etching process as a pump and treat system to remediate contaminated groundwater, while submitting quarterly groundwater monitoring data to ADEM to track the progress of groundwater remediation activities.
+Under the settlement agreement, Aerovox would operate its production well that provided noncontact cooling water for the etching process as a pump and treat system to remediate contaminated groundwater, while submitting quarterly groundwater monitoring data to ADEM to track the progress of groundwater remediation activities.

 In 2005, Aerovox asserted that it had met the conditions required in the settlement agreement, and proceeded to cease groundwater monitoring.
 A subsequent ADEM review of the November 2005 groundwater monitoring data indicated that TCE concentrations in groundwater underlying the site were still above Federal Maximum Contaminant Levels (MCLs) for drinking water.
 Despite a lack of groundwater data for the years following the 2005 cessation of monitoring activities, the production well continued to operate on a full-time basis, potentially restricting off-site migration of the TCE plume.
 During FY15, the company performed two additional groundwater sampling events in preparation for a property transfer and the shutdown of the facility.
 Cooper Industries has been bought by a multi-national corporation and has informed ADEM that it will no longer perform additional testing or analysis at the site.
 This plus the shutdown of the facility and subsequent shutdown of the production well has placed both Cooper and Aerovox in violation of the settlement agreement signed in 2000.
 As a result, the site will be referred to the groundwater branch for possible action under the Clean Water Act and other appropriate programs.
-The site owners and the prospective buyer of the property have been encouraged to enter the Voluntary Cleanup Program.
-The site will be removed from the AHSCF with the referral to the Water Division.
+During the 2016 year, the owners and the lawyers for the prospective buyers requested a meeting with ADEM to go over their options under the various programs.
+The meeting was held with Groundwater representatives, AHSCF personnel, Voluntary Cleanup personnel as well as the owner and their representatives.
+The result was the withdrawal of the site from the AHSCF and an application from the owner to enter into the Voluntary Cleanup program in lieu of corrective action under the Clean Water Act and Groundwater involvement and oversight.
+The site is no longer under AHSCF oversight and has been removed from the program.